 (3) Cellulolytic microorganisms: Dead and decaying parts of plants and animals contribute to the primary source of organic matter in the soil.
 In order of abundance, the insoluble chemical constituents of organic matter are cellulose, hemicellulose and lignin, while the soluble constituents are composed of sugars, amino acids, and organic acids.
 Other constituents are fats, oils, waxes, resins, pigments, proteins, and minerals.
-Soil microbes can utilize the ingredients of organic matter in the soil by feeding readily on soluble resources and rather slowly on insoluble forms.
+Soil microbes can utilized the ingredients of organic matter in the soil by feeding readily on soluble resources and rather slowly on insoluble forms.
 Residues of younger plant with more soluble nutrient materials are more easily metabolized than branches of old tree with relatively higher woody tissue containing lignin.
-The nutritional composition of the substrate to be composted is a selective factor in that nutritional requirements vary greatly among different organisms.
+The nutritional composition of the substrate to be composted is a selective factor in that nutritional requirements very greatly among different organisms.
 Many bacteria prefer amino acid and other N-containing substrates, whereas many fungi and actinomycetes prefer carbohydrates.
 Bacteria can utilize C/N ratio of 10:1 to 20:1, whereas fungi can utilize a wider ratio of 150:2 to 200:1, or even higher for wood decay fungi.
 So the cellulolytic microorganisms which surround vetiver root are of great importance to build up or decrease the organic-matter content in tropical soil.

 (4) Antagonism fungi or fungi killer: Composted materials can also be benefited in the suppression of pathogens of horticultural and agricultural crops by microbial antagonism.
-In composted hardwood bark, the establishment of large population of Trichoderma hamatum and T. harzianum were strongly suppressive against damping-off caused by Rhizoctonia, Pythium and Phytopthera.
+In composted hardwood bark, the establishment of large population of Trichoderma hamatum and T. harziznum were strongly suppressive against damping-off caused by Rhizoctonia, Pythium and Phytopthera.

-3.8.3 The Basic Research to Soil Microorganisms Associated with Vetiver in Thailand: Sunanthapongsuk et al. (2000) reported the study on soil microbial biodiversity in the rhizosphere of vetiver grass.
-The results revealed that the total soil microorganisms and cellulolytic microbes were in the range of 106 to 108 cells/g of dry soil.
-The amount of non-symbiotic nitrogen fixing bacteria and phosphate-solubilizing microorganisms varies from 101 to 104 cells/g of soil.
+3.8.3 The Basic Research to Soil Microorganisms Associated with Vetiver in Thailand: Sunanthapongsuk et al.(2000) reported the study on soil microbial biodiversity in the rhizosphere of vetiver grass.
+The results revealed that the total soil microorganisms and cellulolytic microbes were in the range of 106 to 108 cells/g of soil.
 The endomycorrhiza were 2.5 to 25.5 spores/100 g of soil.
 Most of microorganisms appeared in the areas of rhizosphere of the vetiver root.
 Soil pH and organic matter percentages affected soil microbial population.

-Siripin et al. (2000c) concluded that 35 isolates of $N_2$ -fixing bacteria could be screened from the vetiver root.
-Each strain has different potential in $N_2$ -fixing ability and has difference in physiology and morphology of the colonies and the cells. $N_2$ -fixing bacterial inoculation increased vetiver growth and development, particularly by increasing lateral root number, root dry-weight, number of tiller, plant height, branch-root number, root dry-weight, and total plant dry-weight. $N_2$ -fixing bacteria produced PGRs which are similar to IAA, IBA, and GA, and affected lateral root number and total biomass.
-The inoculated vetiver with mixed strains of $N_2$ -fixing bacteria showed the highest $N_2$ -fixing ability; 30 to 40% of $N_2$ in vetiver plant were derived from the atmosphere by using N isotope dilution method for measurement of $N_2$ -fixing ability.
+Siripin et al. (2000c) concluded that 35 isolates of N2-fixation bacteria could be screened from the vetiver root.
+Each strain has different potential in N2-fixation ability and has difference in physiology and morphology of the colonies and the cells.
+N2-fixation bacterial inoculation increased vetiver growth and development, particularly by increasing lateral root number, root dry-weight, number of tiller, plant height, branch-root number, root dry-weight, culm dry-weight, and total plant dry-weight.
+N2-fixation bacteria produced PGRs which are similar to IAA, IBA, and GA, and affected lateral root number and total biomass.
+The inoculated vetiver with mixed strains of N2-fixation bacteria showed the highest N2-fixation ability; 30 to 40% of N2 in vetiver plant were derived from the atmosphere by using N isotope dilution method for measurement of N2-fixation ability.

-Patiyuth et al. (2000) revealed that the N2-fixing bacteria (Azospirillum) produced plant growth hormone, idole-3-acetic acid (IAA) at 30-40 ug/ml in the broth media.
+Patiyuth et al. (2000) revealed that the N2-fixation bacteria (Azospirillum) produced plant growth hormone, idole-3-acetic acid (IAA) at 30-40 ug/ml in the broth media.
 Azospirillum grew well outside and inside the vetiver root.